theodo/workflow-monitor/README.md

 Staging platform is accessible at https://caspr-staging.theo.do.
 Ask SSH access to be able to deploy.

+To connect to the server, run `ssh ubuntu@caspr-staging.theo.do`

 ### Deployment

 Run `npm run deploy:staging`.